How to Grow Turnips

 space in your home garden.

-Sow seeds early in the spring and again in the fall.
-Although they can be
+Sow seeds early in the spring and again in midsummer, for a fall crop.
+Although

-grown in the summer, the plants prefer cool weather.
-Leave the middle of
+they can be grown in the summer, the plants prefer cool weather.
+Leave the

 How to Grow Turnips: